-The Department of Human Services provides financial help to eligible students who are studying full-time or part-time through payments such as Youth Allowance, Austudy and ABSTUDY.
+Services Australia provides financial help to eligible students who are studying full-time or part-time through payments such as Youth Allowance, Austudy and ABSTUDY.

 General information about Youth Allowance, Austudy and ABSTUDY is given below.
-Full and up-to-date details of payments and the eligibility criteria are available from the Department of Human Services.
+Full and up-to-date details of payments and the eligibility criteria are available from Services Australia.

 Youth Allowance, Austudy and ABSTUDY

-Youth Allowance provides financial assistance to eligible students who are 24 or younger and are studying an approved course full-time, undertaking a full-time Australian Apprenticeship or training and/or looking for work.
+Youth Allowance provides financial help to eligible students who are 24 or younger and are studying an approved course full-time, undertaking a full-time Australian Apprenticeship or training and/or looking for work.

-Austudy provides assistance to students aged 25 and older who are studying an approved full-time course.
-The Parental Means Test does not apply to Austudy.
+Austudy provides financial help to students aged 25 and older who are studying an approved full-time course.
 A partner and personal income and asset test will apply.

-Students claiming Youth Allowance or Austudy can claim online through the Department of Human Services.
+Students claiming Youth Allowance or Austudy can claim online through myGov.

 ABSTUDY helps Aboriginal or Torres Strait Islander students undertaking approved full-time or part-time study.
 ABSTUDY consists of a fortnightly means-tested living allowance, as well as additional components, to help with the costs associated with study.

-For more information about ABSTUDY, contact the Department of Human Services or call the ABSTUDY line on 1800 132 317.
+For more information about ABSTUDY, contact Services Australia.

 Pensioner Education Supplement and ABSTUDY Pensioner Education Supplement

 The Pensioner Education Supplement helps people undertake full-time or part-time study.
 To receive the Pensioner Education Supplement you must be enrolled in an approved course and receive specific Department of Human Services or Department of Veterans’ Affairs payments.

-More information about the Pensioner Education Supplement is available from the Department of Human Services.
+More information about the Pensioner Education Supplement is available from Services Australia.